mhobday/BusinessApplication/CustomerSegmentAnalysis.md

 **In what way does the customer benefit the company? **

-Ex:Raising company's reputation while bringing in a small amount of profit? or are we as the company aiming for a larger profit, or even something else?
+Ex:Does the company aiming for raising company's reputation while bringing in a small amount of profit? or are we as the company are aiming for a larger profit, or even something else?